NJeffRob/xyz_to_ORCA/README.md

 | charge      | 0           |
 | mult        | 1           |

 These defaults were chosen with molecular geometries in mind (sorry materials folks).
-You can of course specify custom inputs instead should you need something more specific, or modify the defaults as you wish.
+You can of course specify custom inputs instead should you need something more specific, or modify the defaults as you wish. **Note that for both the default and the custom version, the user will have to specify their DRAC account.**

 Custom parameters are anything the user specicies. **If your input contains gibberish, the output will be gibberish.
 There are no checks that the user has input something sensible.
 Always double check your inputs.**